How Often Should You Pump Your Septic Tank in Livingston County, MI?

 3. Water Usage Habits

-4. What Goes Down the Drain
+4. What You Flush & Drain

-Suggested Septic Tank Pumping Chart
+Septic Tank Pumping Frequency Chart

 Tank Size (Gallons) | 1 Person | 2 People | 3 People | 4 People | 5 People | 6 People | 7 People | 8 People | 9 People | 10 People |